jaromeyer/XPS9570-Catalina/README.md

 sudo pmset -b tcpkeepalive 0 (optional)
 ```

-CFG lock determines if the bios lets the OS directly control power management.
-Without it we can't boot unless we use AppleCpuPmCfgLock and/or AppleXcpmCfgLock in OpenCore.
-In short it's probably a good idea to allow MacOS to natively control power management vs. emulate it since it grants better (quieter) fan control and prevents power throttlings.
-To disable CFG Lock and let macOS do power management follow @mr-prez guide [here](https://github.com/jaromeyer/XPS9570-Catalina/issues/44#issuecomment-708540167)
+For the best power management it's recommended to disable CFG lock and let macOS do the power management.
+Follow [this guide](https://github.com/jaromeyer/XPS9570-Catalina/issues/44#issuecomment-708540167) to do so.
+For more information about CFG lock, have a look [here](https://dortania.github.io/OpenCore-Post-Install/misc/msr-lock.html).

 ### ⚡️ Performance
 CPU power management is done by `CPUFriend.kext` while `CPUFriendDataProvider.kext` defines how it should be done. `CPUFriendDataProvider.kext` is generated for a specific CPU and power setting.
-The one supplied in this repository was made for the i7-8750H and is optimized for maximum performance.
-In case you have another CPU or would rather sacrifice some performance in trade for more battery life, you can use the script [one-key-cpufriend](https://github.com/stevezhengshiqi/one-key-cpufriend) from the `tools` folder to generate your own ```CPUFriendDataProvider.kext```.
+The one supplied in this repository was made for the i7-8750H.
+In case you have another CPU, you can use [one-key-cpufriend](https://github.com/stevezhengshiqi/one-key-cpufriend) to generate your own `CPUFriendDataProvider.kext`.

-### 👈 Touchscreen
-If you don't need the touchscreen you can disable it to save power.
-Replace `SSDT-TPDX.aml` in `EFI/OC/ACPI` with the one inside the `resources` folder.

 ### ℹ️ Changing Serial Number, Board Serial Number, and SmUUID
 NOTE: With the stock Killer Wi-Fi card, iMessage will never work.